pixiv/webrtc/README.pixiv.md

 Provide [`CMSampleBuffer`](https://developer.apple.com/documentation/coremedia/cmsamplebuffer-u71)
 acquired with [`[RPBroadcastSampleHandler processSampleBuffer: with:]`](https://developer.apple.com/documentation/replaykit/rpbroadcastsamplehandler/2123045-processsamplebuffer).

+You must keep calling this method once you added an audio stream.
+However, broadcast extension does not provide audio buffer with `RPSampleBufferType.audioMic` while the microphone is disabled.
+Therefore, you have to provide dummy samples before the microphone is enabled if you are broadcasting the audio recorded with the microphone.

+Note that `NSTimer` and `DispatchSourceTimer` cannot be used to implement such a mechanism, at least on iOS 12.2. `DispatchQueue.asyncAfter` is a nice alternative.

 The audio unit must be uninitialized and disabled to use this method.

 ### `RTCAudioSession.useManualAudio`